Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Experiments

-\textbf{Comparison with On-Device Training Methods.} Our experiment focuses on validating the superiority of the proposed method in balancing efficiency and performance.
-As shown in Table \ref{On_Device_Table}, we conduct a detailed comparison of our method with the recent on-device training method GF \cite{yang2023efficient}, demonstrating the potential of our method for learning on edge devices.
-On-device training methods can facilitate efficient model training on edge devices.
-However, due to the lack of incremental learning capabilities in the pure on-device training method, it can lead to catastrophic forgetting, resulting in typically poor performance in incremental learning.
-An intuitive idea is to apply incremental learning strategies to on-device training methods.
-In this regard, we choose an Orthogonal Gradient Projection-based (OGP) incremental learning strategy \cite{wang2021training}, which does not necessitate additional data or model parameters.
-This strategy was directly applied to GF, which indeed enhanced the incremental learning performance to a certain extent but at the cost of substantial memory overhead.
-This indicates the impracticality of straightforward combination of incremental learning and on-device training methods.
-In contrast, our method, while maintaining a resource expenditure comparable to GF, still significantly boosts the performance of incremental learning, with average improvements of 46.47\% and 29.71\% on CIFAR-100 and TinyImageNet, respectively.
+Our experiments focus on validating the superiority of the proposed method in balancing efficiency and performance.
+As shown in Table \ref{On_Device_Table}, we conduct a detailed comparison of our method with the recent low-cost training method GF \cite{yang2023efficient}, demonstrating the potential of our method for training on resource-constrained edge devices.
+Low-cost training methods can facilitate efficient model training on resource-constrained edge devices.
+However, due to the lack of incremental learning capabilities in the pure low-cost training method, it can lead to catastrophic forgetting, resulting in typically poor performance in incremental learning.
+An intuitive idea is to apply incremental learning strategies to low-cost training methods.

+In this regard, we choose an Orthogonal Gradient Projection-based (OGP) incremental learning strategy \cite{wang2021training}, which is directly applied to GF and improves incremental learning performance.
+However, such conventional incremental learning strategies are usually resource-consuming like the SVD operation in the OGP above.
+In other words, the enhancement of incremental learning performance is accompanied by an increased demand for memory resources.
+This indicates the impracticality of the straightforward combination of incremental learning and low-cost training methods.
+In contrast, our method, while maintaining a resource expenditure comparable to GF, still significantly boosts the performance of incremental learning, with average improvements of 49.53\% and 37.01\% on CIFAR-100 and TinyImageNet, respectively.
+Compared to GF+OGP, the naive combination of low-cost training method GF and incremental learning strategy OGP, the proposed method can achieve comparable or even better performance with only 9\% of its memory overhead.